OVERVIEW OF DOMESTIC VIOLENCE CRIMES

 If you applied to get money from the victim compensation board, the board will try to get that money back directly from the defendant later.
 If you plan to be with the defendant, consider that he or she eventually will have to pay back the money you get from the victim compensation board.

 As a victim of the Los Angeles Domestic Violence case, you have rights including the right to have a private attorney represent you.
 Having a lawyer explain to you your rights and represent you in court has many advantages including:

 - Getting More Money from Defendant or State if you want it.

 - Being able to refuse to answer questions.

 - Being able to show to the court that you were not properly served and therefore you do not have to show up at the hearing

 - Being able to review documents (including the probation report).
 The best way to protect yourself and your family is to have a Los Angeles Criminal Defense Attorney represent you as a victim in a criminal case.

 California Code of Civil Procedure 1219 Right To Refuse To Testify

-A victim of domestic violence can invoke his or her right not to testify in a criminal case against the defendant under California Code of Civil Procedure section 1219(b):
+However, a victim of domestic violence can invoke his or her right not to testify in a criminal case against the defendant under the California Code of Civil Procedure section 1219(b):